-TTPD and local campus administration develop and distribute timely warnings for the TTUHSC communities to notify students, faculty, and staff about serious crimes against people or emergencies that occur on or near TTUHSC campuses when it is determined the incident may pose a serious or ongoing threat.
+TTPD and the Office of Communications and Marketing develop and distribute timely warnings for the TTUHSC communities to notify students, faculty, and staff about serious crimes against people or emergencies that occur on or near TTUHSC campuses when it is determined the incident may pose a serious or ongoing threat.
 These warnings are disseminated through the TTUHSC STAT!Alert Emergency Notification System.
-The TTPD, Chief of Police (or designee), or local campus administration is responsible for making the decision to issue a timely warning and will, on a case-by-case basis, determine the content and appropriate distribution method to ensure the persons at risk are notified.
+The TTPD, Chief of Police (or designee), or the Office of Communications and Marketing is responsible for making the decision to issue a timely warning and will, on a case-by-case basis, determine the content and appropriate distribution method to ensure the persons at risk are notified.